llvm/clangir/Dialect/ops.md

 | Operand | Description |
 | :-----: | ----------- |
-| `lhs` | CIR single-precision float type or CIR double-precision float type or CIR type that represents x87 80-bit floating-point format or CIR extended-precision float type
+| `lhs` | CIR single-precision float type or CIR double-precision float type or CIR type that represents x87 80-bit floating-point format or CIR type that represents IEEEquad 128-bit floating-point format or CIR extended-precision float type or CIR type that represents IEEE-754 binary16 format or CIR type that represents
-| `rhs` | CIR single-precision float type or CIR double-precision float type or CIR type that represents x87 80-bit floating-point format or CIR extended-precision float type
+| `rhs` | CIR single-precision float type or CIR double-precision float type or CIR type that represents x87 80-bit floating-point format or CIR type that represents IEEEquad 128-bit floating-point format or CIR extended-precision float type or CIR type that represents IEEE-754 binary16 format or CIR type that represents

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `result` | CIR single-precision float type or CIR double-precision float type or CIR type that represents x87 80-bit floating-point format or CIR extended-precision float type
+| `result` | CIR single-precision float type or CIR double-precision float type or CIR type that represents x87 80-bit floating-point format or CIR type that represents IEEEquad 128-bit floating-point format or CIR extended-precision float type or CIR type that represents IEEE-754 binary16 format or CIR type that represents

 ### `cir.cos` (cir::CosOp)